Module 14: Profiling

 'memory_efficiency': min(memory_efficiency, 1.0)

 Activation memory scales with batch size.
-Doubling the batch doubles activation memory.
-This is why large batch training requires more GPU memory than inference.
+Double the batch, double the activations.
+This is why training needs far more memory than inference at the same model size.

 Profiling Tools

-Production profilers add GPU support (CUDA events, NVTX markers), distributed tracing (for multi-GPU setups), and kernel-level analysis.
-But the core concepts remain the same: measure, analyze, identify bottlenecks, optimize.
+Production profilers layer on GPU support (CUDA events, NVTX markers), distributed tracing, and kernel-level analysis.
+The instruments get fancier; the loop stays the same: measure, analyze, identify the bottleneck, optimize.

 Production Context